This post may contain affiliate links. I receive a small commission at no cost to you when you make a purchase using my link.

 Essential oils with a high 1,8-cineole content, such as certain chemotypes of Rosemary and Eucalyptus should not be used on children under 12 years old as it can slow breathing.

-If you are interested in purchasing any of the Doterra essential oils, please contact Julia so she can advise you on what oil is best for you and how to use it.
+If you are interested in purchasing any of the Doterra essential oils, but not sure what to order, please contact Julia so she can advise you on what oil is best for you and how to use it.
 Julia has very kindly offered a free Wild Orange essential oil with every order when you quote SHIRLAW on your order.